 Styling Tips for Confidence

-Avoid styles that pull tightly on the hairline.
-Instead, opt for gentle updos or loose waves.
-Lightweight volumizing products can add fullness.
-When in doubt, consult a professional familiar with ladies receding hairline styling.
+Avoid styles that pull tightly at the front.
+Opt instead for gentle updos or loose waves, and reach for lightweight volumizing products to add fullness.
+When in doubt, consult a stylist familiar with thinning hairlines.

 When to Seek Professional Help